-Most famous for the intricately patterned knitwear that has been hand produced on the island for centuries using yarn spun in Shetland, Fair Isle lies midway between Orkney and Shetland.
-The island is also home to a variety of flora and fauna, particularly seabirds and wildflowers.
-It can be reached by plane or by ferry from Grutness at the south end of the Shetland mainland.
+Fair Isle - is most famous for the intricately patterned knitwear that has been hand produced on the island for centuries using yarn spun in Shetland, Fair Isle lies midway between Orkney and Shetland.
+The island is also home to a variety of flora and fauna particularly seabirds and wildflowers.
+It can be reached by plane or by ferry at the south end of the Shetland mainland.